-Our education volunteers are at the heart of our work sharing the importance of our ocean for people and planet.
-There are lots of ways that you can get involved.
+Our education volunteers are at the heart of our work, sharing the importance of our ocean for people and the planet with younger generations.

 Credit: Misaki Nambu

-We are developing new initiatives, building longer-term relationships with educators and students and finding opportunities to deliver in exciting ways and spaces outdoors, indoors and online.
+We're developing new initiatives, building longer-term relationships with educators and students, and finding opportunities to deliver in exciting ways and spaces outdoors, indoors and online.

 You can share this journey with us, become part of our valued team, feel satisfied to have done something worthwhile and have fun, all at the same time.